Free tools by Season Plus

 You're deciding between a job and going ZZP

 Decode the employed offer first with the job offer decoder — employers often bury value in pension contributions and holiday budgets.
-Then model the freelance alternative in the ZZP calculator: as ZZP you need a day rate roughly 30–40% higher than employee gross to break even, once you account for no sick pay, no pension, and no employer health contribution.
-Check whether the 30% ruling applies — it's only available to employees, not ZZP.
+Then model the freelance alternative in the ZZP calculator: as ZZP you need a rate roughly 30–40% higher than employee gross to break even after sick pay, pension, and health insurance.
+There's also a middle path — umbrella (payrolling) — where you set your own rate but keep employment benefits.
+The contracting rate converter shows all three side by side.

 Why Season Plus tools?